anav-dev/runner-crush/TESTING.md

     </details>

-## Unfixed Bugs

-Attemps to rectify the below bugs were made.
-However, they were unsuccessful, and the root cause of these issues remains unkown.
-Further research is required to resolve them.

 - __JS Bottom Match Issue__

     No match is found in the bottom right corner of the board when occurs in the last column, or the last row.
 So, if a match occurs in squares 61, 62, or 63, or in the column containing squares 47, 55, or 63, it won't be counted.